damian0815/grate/README.md

 ![Demo output of a grid of prompts rendered with three different stable diffusion models](grate-demo.png)

 Supports huggingface repo ids, local CompVis-style `.ckpt` files, and paths to local folder hierarchies containing diffusers-format models.
-Currently using DDPM++2 sampler at 15 steps.
+Uses DDPM++2 sampler with 15 steps for all generations.

 The above image was rendered using the following commandline on an empty runpod instance: